benthorner/taxon-editor/README.md

   * taxmenu - a context (right-click) menu control used by the taxitor
   * taxodes - the hierarchical models used to represent the taxonomy
   * taxplay - a details view to show more properties of a tacode
+  * taxdocs - the flat models used to represent an item of content
+  * doclist - a list view for a collection of taxdocs under a taxode

 ### Taxitor